jelmore1674/etch-sketch/README.md

 the grid.
 I have also setup hover within the CSS file.

 <!-- *To create the grid, my search results led me to stackoverflow.  https://stackoverflow.com/questions/57550082/creating-a-16x16-grid-using-javascript* -->

+### _Update 2_

+I have the project working.
+All I have left to do is some slight CSS and some refactoring to clean up the code.